 This is most important for apartment rentals as the odour could permeate other apartments via the ventilation system; any accidents should be dealt with immediately.

 If you have a dog with a penchant for barking, do your utmost to modify this behaviour before moving into your rental property.
 If you don't think you have the necessary skills to train yourself, look into obedience training classes.

 The main thing to consider when renting with a pet is that consideration is key.
 Be upfront about your intentions; do your best to minimise the chances of your dog or cat becoming a nuisance, and repair accidental damage promptly.
 In this way, you should find that your landlord is happy to give you an excellent reference when you finally move on.

 Circa London is a Lettings Agent in SE1 and the surrounding areas.
 If you plan on renting a property with a pet, our lettings team will be happy to help you find a pet-friendly property.
-Please get in touch with them on 020 3137 7877.
+Please get in touch with them.